trinodb/trino/docs/src/main/sphinx/object-storage/file-system-cache.md

     caching.
 All directories must exist on the coordinator and all workers.
     Trino must have read and write permissions for files and nested directories.
     A valid example with only one directory is `/tmp/trino-cache`.

+    Directories must be specific for each catalog with caching enabled.
+When enabling caching in multiple catalogs, you must use different directories and set the values for `fs.cache.max-sizes` or `fs.cache.max-disk-usage-percentages` accordingly.
 * - `fs.cache.max-sizes`
   - Optional, comma-separated list of maximum [data sizes](prop-type-data-size) for each caching directory.
 Order of values must be identical to the